 With an external process focus, the athlete focuses on the process involved to achieve the task, rather than how to move.
 The hitter is not being forced into a specific position by their own conscious mind.
-Movements are allowed to self-organize to accomplish the required process.
+Movements are allowed to self-organize (click link for an article describing two effective training methods) to accomplish the required process.

 Studies have shown external process focus to be very beneficial for speed of learning as well as performance.

-For example, a hitter may more quickly perfect an inside-out swing path by thinking about and visualizing the path of the barrel.
-Compare this to an internal focus where the hitter is actively trying to slot rear elbow, then extend arms and release hands.
+For example, a hitter may more quickly perfect an inside-out swing path by thinking about, visualizing, and observing the barrel’s path.
+Compare this to an internal focus where the hitter actively tries to slot the rear elbow and then extend arms and release hands.

 The hitter perceives the concept and improves the action by intentionally striving to reproduce the concept.

 For this reason, it is vital hitters have productive concepts.

 The Building Rome Series of books, Building the High-Level Swing contains a detailed and extensive step-by-step description of over 100 fundamental and productive concepts and 140 functional drills to improve hitting.

 External result focus is a focus on the ball flight result.
 A hitter may be unaware of their movement, yet through a pure focus on the desired result, or target, movement can respond accordingly.